MrXmit/BaoXSnake/READ.md

 - **Don't Bite Yourself!:** The game ends if your snake hits the board's edges or decides to snack on its own tail.
 - **Spice Things Up:** We have added:
   - **Food:** Grab these to increase your snake's length.
-  - **Bonus Speed:** Looking for a challenge?
-These speed boosts make things zippy!
+  - **Bonus points:** Looking for a challenge?
+These bonus points boosts your score
   - **Danger Boxes:** Keep away!
 Or learn the hard way.
 - **Score High:** The longer you play, the more points you accumulate.
 Food and bonus items fetch you extra points.
 How high can you score?